sanjay-jc/timetravel/README.md

 ## 🛤️ Roadmap (High-Level Overview)

-We’re currently building the MVP in agile sprints.
-Here's a snapshot of our development plan:
+We’re currently in the Scoping & Discovery phase to define the MVP.
+Here’s a snapshot of our development plan:

 <details>
 <summary><strong>📍 Expand Full Roadmap</strong></summary>